-Follow me, Sir, it’s this way.
+Follow me, sir.
+This way.
 Hannah Dawson has been coming here since she was a little girl.
 She used to come with her grandmother who she called Poupette.
-Just like in the french film The Party.
-That was a coincidence that always made us laugh.
+Just like in the French film The Party.
+This coincidence always made us laugh.
 Even as a child, Hannah was very clumsy.
-Her mother often used to scold her and it was dear Poupette, a lovely woman, who would console the little girl.
-To cheer her up, she would buy her a hot chocolate with thick froth on top and our speciality: some of those famous madeleines that Marcel Proust praised so highly.
-The little girl would end up with chocolate all over her dress but her grandma always managed to keep her out of trouble with the help of the head housekeeper.
-Mrs Dawson was very strict with her daughter.
-Her father, she had only seen him twice.
-According to her mother, he had abandoned them.
-The little girl took that very hard.
-But I am digressing.
-So Hannah has always come here in December.
-That day, the day they met, she was day-dreaming and dropped all her parcels in the revolving door.
+Her mother often used to scold her, and it was Poupette—what a lovely woman she was—who would comfort the little girl.
+To cheer her up, she would buy her a hot chocolate with thick froth on top and our specialty: those famous madeleines Marcel Proust praised so highly.
+The little girl would end up with chocolate all over her dress.
+Yet, her grandma always managed to keep her out of trouble, with the help of the head housekeeper.
+Mrs. Dawson was very strict with her daughter.
+Hannah didn’t really have a father, she had only seen him twice.
+According to her mother, he had abandoned them when Hannah was very young.
+But that’s not the point, I’m digressing.
+So, Hannah has always come here in December.
+That day, the day they met, she was day-dreaming, as always, and suddenly dropped all her parcels in the revolving door.
 Our porter came to her rescue and everything was soon picked up.
-Except for one very light garment, the sort you only see in intimate circumstances, which slipped out of a bag.
-In all the commotion, nobody saw it and it blew away on the sea breeze, wafted by the spinning of the doors.
-Fayçal Hadja, the famous trumpeter, was coming in by the same door from his walk along the sea wall.
-And that’s when… Oh bother, I’ll have to answer this.
-Sorry, it’s urgent.
-Go and see Jules, the barman, he’ll tell you the rest.
-He knows the story as well as I do.
-I’ll see you later, Sir.
+Except for one very light garment, the kind you only see in intimate circumstances, which slipped out of a bag.
+In all the commotion, nobody saw it slip and it blew away on the sea breeze, wafted by the spinning of the doors.
+Fayçal Hadja, the famous trumpeter, was coming in by the same door from his walk along the sea front.
+And that’s when… Ah shoot, I have to answer this call.
+Sorry, it’s really urgent.
+Go and see Jules, the barman.
+He’ll tell you the rest.
+He knows the story as much as I do.
+I’ll see you later, sir.
 Enjoy your stay in Marcel Proust’s room!

 Translated by Hannah Charlton